climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 This one costs $10 per month, but is well worth it.

+Work on Climate is very heavy toward job seekers, while MCJ also has a strong startup / investor community.

+The MCJ Collective are investors themselves.

 MCJ stands for My Climate Journey

 :::podcast
 They have a [great podcast here](https://www.mcjcollective.com/media/podcast)
 :::

+Networking strategies will be covered further in [Level 1](level-1).

 <div style={{ display: 'flex', flexWrap: 'wrap'}}>
     <ImageCard
     title="Start Level 1"